UK Ching

-UK Ching (1933 - 25 July 2014) was a Bangladeshi freedom fighter, who was awarded the Bir Bikrom in 1971 for his military services in the Bangladesh Liberation War.
-Ching was born in 1933 into poverty in a Marma family of Chittagong Hill Tracts (now in Bangladesh) of British India.
+UK Ching (1937 - 25 July 2014) was a Bangladeshi freedom fighter, who was awarded the Bir Bikrom in 1971 for his military services in the Bangladesh Liberation War.
+Ching was born in 1937 into poverty in a Marma family of Chittagong Hill Tracts (now in Bangladesh) of British India.
 At the age of 15, Ching joined the East Pakistan Rifles, better known as the Bangladesh Rifles during the modern age (Now BGB- Border Guards Bangladesh).
 He served Mukti Bahini in the Bangladesh liberation war and remained an active member of the Bangladesh Rifles until 1982.

 Role in Liberation war

 As a member of the East Pakistan Rifles, he fought in Sector 6 during Bangladesh's Liberation War.
 UK Ching joined the East Pakistan Rifles in 1952 at the age of 19.
-On March 25, 1971, he was serving as a Nayek (corporal) at the Hatibandha Border Outpost (BOP) in Rangpur district.
+On 25 March 1971, he was serving as a nayek (corporal) at the Hatibandha Border Outpost (BOP) in Rangpur district.
 At that post, he killed one Bihari officer and two Punjabi soldiers, then joined the war effort with the remaining nine Bengali EPR soldiers stationed there.

 UK Ching Marma participated in several successful operations against the Pakistani forces.
 One of them was the Kauwahaga Hat Operation.
 The operation was conducted under the single leadership of UK Ching.

 Awards and recognition

 For his courage and bravery in the Liberation War, UK Ching was awarded the title of Bir Bikrom.
 He is the only freedom fighter from an indigenous ethnic minority group in the country to receive this honor.

-On December 8, 2017, the State Minister for the Ministry of Chittagong Hill Tracts Affairs, Bir Bahadur Ushwe Sing, proposed naming the stadium in Bandarban after him as Bir Muktijoddha Late U.K. Ching Bir Bikrom.
+On 8 December 2017, the state minister for the Ministry of Chittagong Hill Tracts Affairs, Bir Bahadur Ushwe Sing, proposed naming the stadium in Bandarban after him as Bir Muktijoddha Late U.K. Ching Bir Bikrom.